Private, In-Home Tutoring in Albany, Oregon

-SchoolTutoring Academy’s tutoring programs for Albany students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Albany, Oregon students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Albany Public Schools provide a valuable education for its students by following the standards set up by the Oregon Department of Education.
 The standards represent the learning expectations within each subject at each grade level and follow along a path so that students begin by developing fundamental skills and progress towards more advanced coursework.
 The Math and Language Arts frameworks follow Common Core Standards and are tightly focused on the key topics in the subject, allowing the students to gain depth in their learning of these subjects.